Mohandescomputer4/Keyboard-Driver/README.md

 - Can Detect Released Key
 - Can Detect multiple Pressed Key
 - Until Detect Released + Multiple
+- Detect signal which sent from keyboard before driver
 - Optimization Such:
     - using Vector for storing Pressed Key
     - using Print Vector for beauty Code